Licensing Guides

 Is a license required for plumbers in Kentucky?
 Yes.

 Kentucky licenses plumbers, electricians, and HVAC professionals at the state level.
-It is illegal to do any plumbing work without a license in the Commonwealth of Kentucky.
 However, Kentucky does not require you to have a license to begin working and learning as a plumber’s apprentice, as long as you are directly supervised by a licensed journeyman plumber and generally supervised by a licensed master plumber.

 Types of Plumbing Licenses in Kentucky